Lush rainforests, stunning mountain peaks and a thriving economy with ample jobs are just a few of the many reasons to live in Washington State.

 Mortgage rates

-According to Bankrate.com, the average mortgage rates for a 30-year, fixed-rate mortgage in Washington state as of October 2022 is 7.25%.
-This is pretty close to the national average of 7.20%.
+According to Bankrate.com, the average mortgage rates for a 30-year, fixed-rate mortgage in Washington state as of January 12, 2024 is 7.04%. and 6.37% for a 15-year fixed mortgage.
+This is pretty close to the national average of 7.02% from January 12, 2024.
 These rates assume the home is your primary residence (i.e., you’re not living in Idaho and buying a second home in Washington state).

 Inventory

 While the housing market has cooled down a bit since the Fed hiked mortgage interest rates, the demand for homes in Washington remains high and inventory remains low.
-The current supply of homes to meet demand is two months, up from one month a year ago.
-Homes sell quickly, averaging just 12 days on the market.
+The current supply of homes to meet demand is two months, and homes are selling relatively quickly, averaging 26 days on the market

 Facts & Data